nmalzieu/starky/README.md

 Copy your bot TOKEN: if it doesn’t show, just click “Reset Token” and copy the newly generated token.

+## Step 2: host a Postgres DB

+Starky needs a Postgres database to save information, so make sure to have the credentials for your database ready!

 ## Step 3: host Starky

 Starky is a Next.js application with a custom server.
 Indeed it’s more than just a Next.js application, it also launches the Discord bot (i.e. ability to react to Application Commands) and a cron (a regular check to assign / unassign roles in Discord).